ldane/miniDBMS/README.md

 		invalid example: ./main script=script.sql;numthreads=10
 	when a query is invalid, it will not execute. any other queries in the same transaction as the failed query are still executed however. we did not set a hard check on if a column named 'balance' cannot go negative. so negative balances will not throw an error.
+	MUST USE "./main script=x.sql:numthreads=y" to process as a transaction. cannot use "./main script=x.sql" if the script contains transactions

 # Links/references
 https://stackoverflow.com/questions/5455802/how-to-read-a-complete-line-from-the-user-using-cin